One Day Trip to Florence from Rome | The Ultimate Guide

 • Comfy, broken-into shoes

-The general consensus is that during your one day in Florence, you will be walking A LOT – so it is crucial to wear comfortable shoes that will support you all day.
-If you’re visiting during the summer or early fall, you will need to keep in mind the Florence Duomo’s dress code – no crop tops, no short-shorts or skirts, sleeveless tops, etc. In addition, because you will be walking so much outdoors, make sure to bring sunscreen, hat, and sunglasses in the summer time!
+If you’re visiting during the summer or early fall, you will need to keep in mind the Florence Duomo’s dress code – no crop tops, no short-shorts or skirts, sleeveless tops, etc. In addition, because you will be walking so much outdoors, make sure to bring sunscreen, a hat, and sunglasses in the summertime!

-Florence is so breathtaking that you will want to take pictures at every corner – making a power-bank an absolute must.
+Florence is so breathtaking that you will want to take pictures at every corner – making a power bank an absolute must.

 Which is the best area of Florence to stay in?